urbit/old-doc/vere.md

 ##`-F`

 Fake.
-Routes all networking over `0.0.0.0` and doesn't check any (carrier) keys.
+Routes all networking over `0.0.0.0` and doesn't check any keys.
 This allows you to start any carrier.

 `bin/vere -F -I ~zod -c zod`